nitinda/terraform-aws-module-alb/README.md

 ## General

-This module may be used to create Load Balancer resources in AWS cloud provider..
+This module may be used to create **_Application Load Balancer_** resources in AWS cloud provider..

 ---

 ## Prerequisites

-This module needs Terraform 0.11.10 or newer.
+This module needs Terraform 0.11.14 or newer.
 You can download the latest Terraform version from [here](https://www.terraform.io/downloads.html).

 This module deploys aws services details are in respective feature branches.